kevinswiber/siren/README.md

 ####type

-The field type.
-This may include any of the [input types](http://www.w3.org/TR/html5/single-page.html#the-input-element) specified in HTML5.
+The input type of the field.
+This may include any of the following [input types](http://www.w3.org/TR/html5/single-page.html#the-input-element) specified in HTML5:

-Currently, the possible values are:

 `hidden`, `text`, `search`, `tel`, `url`, `email`, `password`, `datetime`, `date`, `month`, `week`, `time`, `datetime-local`,